On The Partition Regularity of $ax+by = cw^mz^n$: Conjectures and Concluding Remarks

 is partition regular over $\mathbb{Z}\setminus\{0\}$ if and only if there is some $\emptyset \neq F \subseteq [1,r]$ for which $\sum_{i \in F}\frac{a_i}{c}$ is an $n$th power in $\mathbb{Q}$, where $n = \sum_{j = 2}^sb_j$.

 \end{conjecture}

 We have already seen that the methods of this paper cannot be extended to prove Conjecture \ref{GeneralConjecture} even when $r = 2$.
 When $r > 2$, there are even more problematic cases to consider.
-For example, if $r = 4$ then at least one of $2, 5, 10,$ or $20$ is a perfect cube modulo $p$ for any prime $p$, so we are unable to use item (iii) of Theorem \ref{UnprovenGeneralTheorem} to show that the equation
+For example, if $r = 4$ then at least one of $2, 5, 10,$ or $20$ is a perfect cube modulo $p$ for any prime $p$, so we are unable to use Theorem \ref{UnprovenGeneralTheorem}(iii) to show that the equation

 is not partition regular over $\mathbb{Z}$.
-Furthermore, since $7^3 \equiv 10 \pmod{37}$, we may use Hensel's lemma to see that $10$ is a perfect cube in $\mathbb{Z}_{37}$, so analogues of Lemma \ref{PpartitionRegularLemma} will be of no use here.
+Furthermore, since $7^3 \equiv 10 \pmod{37}$, we may use Hensel's lemma to see that $10$ is a perfect cube in $\mathbb{Z}_{37}$, so analogues of Theorem \ref{MinimalRadoConditionApplied} will be of no use here.